Rightsizing for Seniors: How to Downsize Before It’s Too Late (and Avoid the Stress, Mess, and Cost)

 Stop storing what you don’t need – Heirlooms are great, but not if they’re buried in the attic.

 Some friends still go “home” to visit their parents in the same house they grew up in—same street, same bike rides, same bus stop.
 I can’t relate.
-My mom sold our family home in the ’90s and traded in the four-bedroom, yard-to-mow lifestyle for something smaller, cleaner, and simpler.
+My mom sold our family home in the ’90s and traded in the three-bedroom, yard-to-mow lifestyle for something smaller, cleaner, and simpler.

 At the time, I thought it was too soon.
 In hindsight, I see the brilliance—fewer stairs, fewer closets to fill, and a head start on the inevitable.
 But rightsizing isn’t just about square footage; it’s about timing.